Skip to main content

 Choose Edit or Delete

-Use Edit to update the title or prompt.
+Use Edit to update the title, prompt text, model, search settings, context, or attachments.
 Use Delete when the prompt is stale or duplicated.

 Deleting a Saved prompt removes the reusable prompt.
 It does not delete chats where you used the prompt.